 I'm not sure.

-This is about Bill Clinton.
+This was about Bill Clinton.

-In other words, uh Hillary is uh surrogate.
+In other words, Hillary is a surrogate.

 Yes.

-Well, uh I I mean I I can't see she is so ineffective at everything that she's done.
+She is so ineffective at everything that she's done.

-Even when she was first lady, she tried to do health care, Hillary care.
+Even when she was first lady, she tried to do health care, Hillary Care.

 It failed miserably.

-Uh and we see now that Obamacare obviously is failing miserably, just it wouldn't was a very similar program.
+And we see now that Obamacare obviously is failing miserably.

 Oh, wait till you hear the news today on Obama.